magnet-cl/gradle-local-mvn-push/README.md

 gradle-local-mvn-push
 ===============

 This work is forked from Sergi Martínez [gradle-local-mvn-push](https://github.com/sergiandreplace/gradle-local-mvn-push).
+It's practically the same with a few tweaks in order for it to work with the new version of Android Studio.
 Thank's to Sergi for his work, as it really saved me a lot of hours.

 The initial idea of this script is to automate the deploy of android aar libraries into a local maven repository.
 The whole picture is to use github as a maven repository by just comitting the changes generated in the local one after executing the script.